VPI Information Night will be February 20th from 6:30-8 at Carlin Springs

 When do I apply?

-- Applications are accepted between February 1st and April 16th at 4:00 pm.
+- Applications are submitted online between February 1st and April 15th at 4:00 pm.
+Additional documents must be received by April 10th

 - Applications received during this time period are placed together in one pool of applicants and are then divided according to the percentage of federal poverty noted on the application.
 Placements are made with preference to the lowest income levels.